Our principal fellows

 - Kirstine Dale

-Kirstine Dale is the Met Office's Co-Director for the Joint Centre for Excellence in Environmental Intelligence.
+Kirstine Dale is the Met Office's Chief AI Officer (CAIO) and Principal Fellow for Data Science.
+As CAIO she is charged with embedding AI in the Office’s core business: initially the focus is the use of AI in weather forecasting through leadership of the ‘AI for numerical weather prediction’ (AI4NWP) programme.
 As Principal Fellow, Kirstine plays a leading role in shaping the future of Data Science (including Artificial Intelligence and Machine Learning) in the Met Office.
-In addition, she leads the Met Office's Science Partnerships Team

 Matthew Hort is an internationally recognised expert in dispersion modelling and in particular in its development, application and communication for emergency response.
 Matt has made enormous contributions to UK capabilities for and in response to numerous disasters.
 As Principal Fellow, Matt will lead our efforts in further developing and exploiting our dispersion capabilities and the critical role they play in hazard to decision making.